Why a Bad Stock Market Week Doesn't Matter - NewsBreak

 In fact, chasing short-term gains is about as effective as playing roulette, and, for most people, the secret to making money in the market is not finding the next big thing before everyone else does.
 It's actually identifying good companies with strong long-term plans for growth.

 The problem -- and it's a big one -- is that trading is exciting and investing is boring.
-Buying a penny stock that owns a rare Earth magnet mine in some exotic location sounds exciting while buying Starbucks ( SBUX ) stock because people like coffee and the company is really good at selling it.
+Buying a penny stock that owns a rare Earth magnet mine in some exotic location sounds exciting while buying Starbucks ( SBUX ) - Get Free Report stock because people like coffee and the company is really good at selling it.

 Why a Bad Stock Market Week, Month, or Year Does Not Matter